The Gellert Library upholds the core values of Notre Dame de Namur University and serves its students and community by:

 Students and visitors are expected to behave courteously toward the library’s staff.
 Public Safety officers will be called to handle disruptive users.
 The library staff cannot accommodate unattended children due to safety hazards in the building.
 If a child is left unattended in the library, Public Safety will be called.

 The Library's address is the same as the University’s:

 Attn: Gellert Library

 Some areas of the library are not accessible to students with disabilities.
 Please ask for assistance from any staff member.
 Every attempt will be made to assist in securing materials from inaccessible areas.
 The library is equipped with one adjustable desk for computer access by students in wheelchairs.
 A reading device is available for vision-impaired students.
-Other services for disabled students are available from the Program for Academic Support and Services (PASS).
+Other services for disabled students are available with Counseling, Health and Disability Services.

 The library pursues two lines of assessment, the assessment of student learning outcomes referred to as PLOs (Program Learning Outcomes) and the assessment of services.
 In addition to these library driven assessment efforts, NDNU also collects assessment data related to these areas through Information Literacy assessment and survey data.
 Those efforts can be reflected in library driven assessments.
 Take a look at the results of our recent assessment project.